Research Staff

 Research & Grants Manager | Email Killian

-Killian Bowen completed his Bachelor's of Science degree in Psychology with a double major in Philosophy at Morehead State University in the Spring of 2019 then received a certification in grants management from Management Concepts in December of 2023.
-Killian has experience managing grants with United Way, and gained research expertise while serving as a Grant Accountant at Kentucky State University.
+Killian Bowen completed his Bachelor's of Science degree in Psychology with a double major in Philosophy at Morehead State University in 2019 and received a certification in grants management from Management Concepts in December of 2023.
+Killian has experience managing grants with United Way, and research grants while serving as a Grant Accountant at Kentucky State University.
+He is currently pursuing a Master's of Public Administration at University of Louisville.

 Eman Al Satari